 Is there an SAT or ACT requirement?

 Yes.
-Applicants must score at least a 20 composite on the ACT with writing, or a 1030 on the SAT.
+Applicants must score at least a 20 composite on the ACT, or a 1030 on the SAT.

 What kind of grades do students have to earn in high school?